initfortherekt/compose-bitcoin-tor-lnd-thub/README.md

 # compose-bitcoin-tor-lnd-thub
-A docker compose for painless full node bootstrap
+A docker compose to painlessly bootstrap a mainnet lightning full node